RegionPLC: Regional Point-Language Contrastive Learning for Open-World 3D Scene Understanding: Open-ended Grounded 3D Reasoning

 \section{Open-ended Grounded 3D Reasoning}

 Recently, there has been a growing interest in employing language as an interface for connecting human intentions with visual understanding, which facilitates high-level reasoning and planning in the development of embodied agents.
-Without specific design, RegionPLC can be seamlessly integrated with large language models to enable open-ended grounded 3D reasoning, referred to as RegionGR, as illustrated in Figure \ref{fig:application}.
-In this setup, the regional 3D-language pairs from RegionPLC serve as environment contexts for the large language model, allowing it to engage in reasoning and planning.
-Simultaneously, our trained open-world 3D understanding model provides the corresponding 3D regions, enabling grounded reasoning.
+Without specific design, RegionPLC can be seamlessly integrated with large language models to enable open-ended grounded 3D reasoning, referred to as RegionGR.
 As depicted in Figure~\ref{fig:application} (a), RegionGR integrates large language models (LLM) for 3D reasoning with regional 3D-language pairs as a knowledge base and utilizes RegionPLC to coarsely locate and identify corresponding objects within the 3D scene for grounded reasoning.
-Moreover, Figure~\ref{fig:application} (b) further exhibits the versatility of RegionGR in responding to user intentions, from summarization to reasoning and planning, particularly within user-specified regions of interest (as demonstrated in the summarization example).
-Notably, we don't require additional annotations or finetuning for this task.
+Moreover, Figure~\ref{fig:application} (b) further exhibits the versatility of RegionGR in responding to user intentions, from summarization to reasoning and planning, particularly within user-specified regions of interest (as shown in the summarization example).

+Specifically, RegionGR runs in three steps: ($i$) We first initialize ``environment context'' with our \textit{regional 3D-language pairs}, which enables LLM to understand a given scene.
+If a user specifies an interested 3D region (see Figure~\ref{fig:application} (b) left), highly overlapped 3D-language pairs are kept. ($ii$) We then feed \textit{our prompt in Sec.~S4 of suppl.} along with ``user query'' and ``environment context'' into LLM to generate answers. ($iii$) Finally, we parse objects from LLM's response and ground them with RegionPLC.